No finals for Anjum Moudgil, Tejaswini Sawant in women's rifle 3P shooting | Sports-Games

 Moudgil, who was inside the top-8 for a while, raised hopes before the final series after a good set of 40 shots, but she could not sustain that.

-She had a good outing in kneeling and prone but gave it away in the standing, shooting 382.
+She had a good outing in kneeling and prone but gave it away in the standing, managing a 382 in that.

-Sawant could never recover from a poor kneeling round even though she had a good 394 in prone before managing 376 in standing.
+Making her Olympic debut, Sawant could not recover from a poor kneeling round even though she had a good 394 in prone before managing 376 in standing.

 Russian Olympic Committee's Yulia Zykova finished with 1182, an Olympic qualification record.